mmikowski/hi_score/README.md

 ### Update
 One may update all the npm libraries, npm assets, and the `package.json` file with `npm update -D`.
-If we want these changes to propagate, we must run `npm run prep-libs` again to update the vendor libraries, and update the `index.html` file to point to the updated versions.
+If we want these changes to propagate, we must run `npm run setup` again to update the vendor libraries, and update the `index.html` file to point to the updated versions.
 We expect to automate the last step in future updates.